 6. Check your ALT Tags

 Make sure that your alt tags are clear and keyword-rich.
-While Google does not consider alt tag text for ranking purposes, some other search engines still do.
-But the key issue to keep in mind with alt tags is that they are meant for usability.
-They are designed to aid website visitors with visual impairments navigate through your site and understand all of your content.
+While Google does not consider the alt-tag text for ranking purposes, other search engines still do.
+But the key issue to remember with alt tags is that they are meant for usability.
+They are designed to aid website visitors with visual impairments in navigating your site and understanding your content.
 While Google may not take the tag’s content into account, it couldn’t hurt to show Google that you are running a professional website that caters to all users.

 Getting relevant links coming into your website can be tedious and time-consuming.
 So this isn’t exactly considered a “quick tip.”
 But there are a few things you can do to help speed up your link-building program.
 First, take advantage of industry groups or trade associations that you belong to.
-They usually have online directories where you can include a link to your website in your membership profile.
+They usually have online directories where you can link your website to your membership profile.
 Join a forum related to your niche and includes your website address in your profile and signature.
 Submit a press release announcing the publication of your new site and include a link to your URL.
-Remember that none of these are considered “high value” incoming links, but they are all quick and easy ways to get your linking program off the ground.
+Remember that none of these are considered “high-value” incoming links, but they are all quick and easy ways to get your linking program off the ground.

 8. Create and Update Regularly

 Keep your website or blog fresh and relevant.
-You don’t have to go overboard, but be sure to make small updates regularly.
+You don’t have to go overboard but make small updates regularly.
 This ensures that the search engine spiders will return often.
-Use unique content, avoid private label-right articles, and keep the information as current as possible.
+Use unique content, avoid private label-right articles, and keep the information current.

 9. Generate a Site Map

-Creating an XML sitemap makes it easier for the search engine bots to crawl through and navigate your website.
-This is especially true if your site is rich in script and flash.
-The structure of your sitemap does matter, so if you’re not sure how to create one, check with your webmaster.
+Creating an XML sitemap makes it easier for search engine bots to crawl through and navigate your website.
+This is especially true if your site is rich in script and Flash.
+The structure of your sitemap does matter, so if you’re unsure how to create one, check with your webmaster.
 Chances are, they will have software that will simplify the process.

 10. Use Social Media

-Social media sites like Facebook and Twitter are quickly becoming the new search engines.
-Make sure you are adequately represented on sites like these.
+Social media sites like Facebook and Twitter quickly become the new search engines.
+Ensure you are adequately represented on sites like these.
 Set up a page for your company and post regularly.
 Have friends, family, customers, and fans sign up for your page and encourage them to advertise to their friends, family, clients, and fans.
-This is a great way to build up your reputation and yet another way to quickly multiply reputable backlinks to your page.
+This is a great way to build up your reputation and yet another way to multiply reputable backlinks to your page quickly.

-Search engine optimization can be intimidating for many small business owners, and a full-fledged optimization program will indeed take time.
-But by following these quick and easy steps, you’ll be able to create an affordable SEO program that gets your new website off the ground in no time.
+Search engine optimization can be intimidating for many small business owners, and a full-fledged optimization program will take time.
+But by following these quick and easy steps, you can create an affordable SEO program that gets your new website off the ground in no time.